mixu/nwm/readme.md

 - Layout decisions are done in Javascript, not C++.
 - Write your own layout, or use one of the built-in layouts (screenshots below)
-- Support for workspaces:
-    - Access workspaces 0-9 via keyboard (and max int via JS)
-    - Each workspace can have it's own layout
+- Support for workspaces (0 - 9 by default), each workspace can have it's own layout
 - Support for "main window":
     - One window is considered to be the "main window"
     - That window usually gets more space depending on the layout